raiya/site-document/docs/en_US/privacy.md

 # Yuehu Privacy Policy

-Yuehu may periodically update this policy.
-We will notify you about significant changes in the way we treat personal information by sending a notice to the primary email address specified in your account or by placing a prominent notice on our site.
+This policy file will update periodically.
+Every significant changes about user information treating policy will send to you via email.
+We will place a prominent notification on our site, too.

 ## Email

-We guarantee the security of your email address on the condition that you have kept the security.
+We guarantee your email security on the condition that you have kept the security rules.

-We collect the email address for the use of communication, including but not limited to signup, recovery password, invitatation, inquirement.
+We record the email address for communication, including but not only for signing up, getting back user password, sending invitatation, and collecting feedback.

 ## Password